emzap79/QRCs/README.md

 # QRCs

 This is a collection of my quick reference cards ("cheat sheets") on diverse code and linux related terminal commands.
-Most of them existed before I took my 'final shape' on them, so please have a look on the regarding copyrightnotice before you consider distributing them in any or another context.
+In all cases they existed before I took my 'final shape' on them, so please have a look on the regarding copyrightnotice before you consider to distribute or forking them.

 ## Content

 My repo contains qrc's of the following issues

-- Bash
 - R
 - GIT
+- TMUX
-- Tmux
+- CLI (*Bash*)
 - VIM

 ## Create PDF